Mae Whitman: 2010s

 In 2018, Whitman was cast alongside Retta and her Tinker Bell co-star Christina Hendricks on the NBC dramedy Good Girls.
 The show was renewed for a fourth season on May 15, 2020.
 In June 2021, the series was canceled after four seasons.

 2020s

 Whitman appears in the 2020 musical film Valley Girl, a remake of the 1983 film of the same name.
 From 2020 to 2023, she voiced Amity Blight in The Owl House.
 She played a leading role in the Hulu original series Up Here in 2023, which was cancelled after one season.

 Personal life

+Whitman was in a relationship with Miniature Tigers lead singer Charlie Brand during the 2010s; she contributed vocals to their album I Dreamt I Was a Cowboy.